sensiolabs/GotenbergBundle/docs/index.rst

 * Generate a PDF file from twig template
 * Generate a PDF file from Markdown
 * Convert an Office document into PDF
+* Generate a Screenshot file from URL
+* Generate a Screenshot file from twig template
+* Generate a Screenshot file from Markdown

 Chapters
 --------